TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

   Force installation of TYPO3, even if ``LocalConfiguration.php`` file already exists.
 ``--skip-integrity-check``
   Skip the checking for clean state before executing setup.
 This allows a pre-defined ``LocalConfiguration.php`` to be present.
 Handle with care.
 It might lead to unexpected or broken installation results.
+``--skip-extension-setup``
+  Skip setting up extensions after TYPO3 is set up.
+Defaults to false in composer setups and to true in non composer setups.
 ``--database-user-name``
   User name for database server ``--database-user-password``